Brand, Campaigns & Content, Strategy & Organisation September 07, 2020

 This isn’t to say that the digital roadmap is set in stone, impossible to edit.
 Technology changes, faster and faster, meaning a multi-year plan cannot fully anticipate the exact developments that will be available in one, two and five years’ time.
 Rather, a digital roadmap is there as a North Star, a reference point that everyone across the business can refer to and follow.

 Aligning the business is the first step

-Every organization is unique.
-Overall goals may be comparable for organizations within a sector, but in terms of structure, routine, and process, there are usually major differences.
-Finding out how your organization “works” and why it has been successful so far starts with asking a lot of questions.
+Every organisation is unique.
+Overall goals may be comparable for organisations within a sector, but in terms of structure, routine and process, there are usually major differences.
+Finding out how your organisation “works” and why it has been successful so far starts with asking a lot of questions.
 Essentially, you’ll want to understand the landscape of your business strategy to translate business goals into a digital roadmap.

 Bring together department heads across the business and work out the key goals that the business would like to achieve over the next five years.
 By getting the opinion of each function in the business, the company can focus on business-wide goals such as lowering overhead costs, and department-specific actions such as improving logistical tracking across the supply chain.

 When putting together a list of key aims, consider how each aim can be measured and quantified.
 What will be the KPIs that prove the action taken was a success?
 For finance-focused goals, this is simple, as easy as following changes in the balance sheet.
 In other areas, it can be more complicated, particularly if the goal is general.
 For example, if the business is aiming to increase sales, does success mean a higher quantity of products are sold, or more products of a higher value?
 The solution is to be specific.
 Begin with the general goals, to listen to and understand every view from the business leaders.
 By discussing a way of measuring each goal, the business will be forced to be clear about what they want to achieve.